parinck/jobs/README.md

 # Jobs

 Job opportunities in Singapore and abroad.
+This page is inspired by [SingaporeJS/jobs](https://github.com/SingaporeJS/jobs).

 # Others